Arksine/moonraker/docs/configuration.md

 #   0.13 Build 2108250 or later.
 #   Required when type: serial
 initial_preset:
-#   Initial preset ID (favourite) to use.
+#   Initial preset ID (favorite) to use.
 If not specified initial_colors
 #   will be used instead.
 initial_red:
 initial_green: